 Working of Consignment

-Suppose there is a consignor ‘Ohlin’ who consigns his 20 musical instruments to a consignee ‘Richard’.
-Richard pays some money in the form of advance to Ohlin.
+Suppose there is a consignor ‘Ohlin’ who consigns his 20 musical instruments to a consignee ‘Richard.’
+Richard pays some money in the form of an advance to Ohlin.
 Here there is a transfer of the possession of the goods but not the ownership.
-However, Richard could only sell 18 instruments and agrees to buy the rest two at a 5% lesser price than the market price.
+However, Richard could only sell 18 instruments and agreed to buy the rest two at a 5% lesser price than the market price.
 Ohlin agrees for the same.
-If the instruments would have not yet been purchased by any, then the Ohlin would repossess them.
-At the last, Richard will do a final payment of the balances due by and to him.
-He will deduct his part of commission, expenses and obviously the advance.
+If the instruments had not yet been purchased by any, the Ohlin would repossess them.
+At last, Richard will make a final payment of the balances due by and to him.
+He will deduct his part of a commission, expenses, and obviously the advance.

 Advantages of Consignment

 - Increased sales and margin if the consignor is assigning the responsibility of the goods to a skilled and experienced consignee.

 - Since the ownership is with the consignor, he may at any time reclaim those goods in the case of any default from the consignee’s end.